isomerpages/moe-fairfieldsec/_others/2025 Sec 1 Registration/Sec 1 Registration Exercise (2026 Intake).md

 description: ""
 third_nav_title: 2025 Sec 1 Registration
 ---
-<h2><strong>Welcome, Secondary 1 Students of 2025!</strong></h2>
+<h2><strong>Welcome, Secondary 1 Students of 2026!</strong></h2>
 <p>Congratulations on your posting to Fairfield Methodist School (Secondary).
-It will be a new phase of your development, and we are happy to welcome you to be part of the family!&nbsp;</p>
+It will be a new phase of your development and we are happy to welcome you to be part of the family!
+&nbsp;</p>

 <p><strong><u>Secondary 1 Registration</u></strong><br>
-  The online registration form has closed.
+ Secondary 1 Registration will open at 12pm on Friday, 19 December 2025.
+You can complete the registration.
+Look out for the link here.
+The online registration will close at 5pm on Monday, 22 December 2025.
+You will receive an email confirmation upon completing the form.

 </p><p>Thank you.</p>
 <p>We encourage you to take some time to explore this microsite for additional information.</p>